vosslerbr/fullstack-weather/README.md

 First, the data is parsed as JSON and saved to a variable.
 Then, 5 new variables are created to hold different data sets.

-currentWeatherData holds the data for the current conditions at the time of request.
+**currentWeatherData** holds the data for the current conditions at the time of request.

-hourlyWeatherData and dailyWeatherData are actually arrays that hold the data for the next 5 hours days respectively
+**hourlyWeatherData** and **dailyWeatherData** are actually arrays that hold the data for the next 5 hours days respectively

+**weatherAlerts** holds the data for any alert objects if they exist

+**mapData** just contains the properly formatted (basically just capitalized) city name from the MapBox response.

+These 5 variables are sent to the client as JSON to be used by the React front end.

 ### Front End